Defending You After You Have Been Accused Of Violating Probation

 If you have been accused of any type of probation violation, contact us as soon as possible to get your defense started and to position your case for the best possible outcome.

 What Is Probation?

 Probation is a condition of a criminal sentence that imposes various requirements on someone who has been convicted of a crime or who has accepted a plea deal.
-Probation can be ordered by the court in lieu of serving jail time, and it can come with strict requirements, which can vary depending on the nature of the offense and the details of the case.
+Probation can be ordered by the court in lieu of serving jail time, and it can come with strict requirements that can vary depending on the nature of the offense and the details of the case.

 In general, some common probationary terms can include (and are not necessarily exclusive to):

 - Regularly meeting with (or contacting) a probation officer

 - Abiding by all laws (i.e., not committing any new criminal offenses)

 - Submitting to regular or random drug and/or alcohol testing